 Other suspects who were with Vandiver fled the parking lot in the truck and left the stove in the loading area, Harris said.
 The truck was located a few minutes later in a nearby parking lot and was empty, Harris said.

-Officers located drug paraphernalia in the vehicle and it was later towed.
+Officers located drug paraphernalia in the vehicle, which was later towed, Harris said.

 Vandiver was arrested on preliminary charges of fraud, theft, a Bartholomew County body attachment warrant, and a Bartholomew County warrant for possession of a syringe and drug paraphernalia, and possession of a syringe and driving while suspended with a prior conviction, Harris, said.